gm4latesta/BWA_challenge/README.md

 ## align-for-container.py
 It's the python script that will run bwa asking in input the directory in which is avaiable the hg19 database and the query file.
+Once in the container, go the /script directory.
+Type ```python3 align-for-container.py``` for running the script